zyrafal/uad-debt-contracts-prototyping/README.md

 - Assuming you can change comparisonToken, change the 1000000 values so that regardless of what token is used it will work i.e. USDC has 6 decimals which is an exception - default is 18.
 - Replace MockStabilitasToken with the real dollar token once its built
 - Go to ExcessDollarsDistributor and replace the 3 addresses with the right addresses.
 These should really be pulled from config
+- Wrapped debt token needs to be built.
+I wrote some example code of what i think the interface should look like.